rkgIITBh/data-structures.github.io/HTML/avlTree.md

 A leaf node has no left or right child.
 Therefore, the height difference between its left and right subtree is 0.
 In other words, every leaf node of a binary tree possesses the balance property.

 We cannot always depend on a nice random input distribution to expect that the tree to preserve balance property.
-However, as a BST undergoes a series of insertions and deletions, the balance property is disturbed.
-Even otherwise, the initial sequence of insertions could generate a completely skewed BST as shown below.
+Futhermore, as a BST undergoes a series of insertions and deletions, the balance property is disturbed.
+The initial sequence of insertions may also generate a completely skewed BST as shown below.
 <p align="center">
     <img src="../images/skewedBST.jpg">
     </p>